 Some doubt or deny that angels minister on behalf of Christians today.
 The chief reason that is given, it seems, is that we don't need the ministry of angels because we have the Holy Spirit.
 But the apostles had the Holy Spirit also, and yet, angels ministered on their behalf.
 In Acts 5:19, an angel got the apostles out of prison; in Acts 8:26, an angel directed Philip to go to Gaza - and this Philip was not an apostle; in Acts 12:7-11, an angel got Peter out of prison; in Acts 27:21-26, an angel told Paul that he must stand before Caesar and gave him counsel for his storm-tossed shipmates; in Revelation 1:1, an angel brought the Revelation from Jesus to John.
 The argument that saints do not receive ministry from angels because they have the Spirit obviously does not stand.
 Even Jesus, in His glorified, ascended state, is said to have His own angel (Revelation 1:1).

 But did Peter, Paul and John receive ministry from angels solely because of the critical nature of their apostolic calls?
 It cannot be said that they did.
 Philip received the ministry of an angel, and his call was less critical than those of the apostles, being evangelistic, not apostolic.
-On the other hand, even Jesus, in His glorified, ascended state, employed the service of an angel, and He is Deity.
-He did not need an angel, yet He employed His own personal angel in ministry to John.
+Jesus did not need an angel, yet He employed His own personal angel in ministry to John.
 Again, I must emphasize, they were all filled with the Spirit - and Jesus' filling is eternally without measure (John 3:34).